Skyost/Bonsoir/README.md

 This plugin [cannot be tested on an Android emulator](https://stackoverflow.com/a/46926325/3608831) (well it can, but the only services that you are able to discover are the ones broadcasted by your emulator).

-The hand image has been created by [Vitaly Gorbachev](https://www.flaticon.com/authors/vitaly-gorbachev).
+The hand icon has been created by [Vitaly Gorbachev](https://www.flaticon.com/authors/vitaly-gorbachev).

 ## Contributions